msarmi9/docker-python-version/README.md

 __How?__

 The `flask` app just displays the python version used to invoke it on the homepage.
-To launch the app you can use:
+To launch both "versions" of the app in two separate containers, you can use:

-* `docker-compose up web36`
-* `docker-compose up web37`
+* `docker-compose up`